marcustut/sqlx-paginated/README.md

 }
 ```

-2. ### Date interval filter combined with two other custom filters
+2. ### Date range filter combined with two other custom filters

 - Notice the `confirmed=true` and `first_name=Alex` filters.
 - For the `first_name` filter the value will be an exact match (case-sensitive).